DEEPRABADIYA/DEEPRABADIYA/README.md

 # 👋 Hi, I’m Deep Rabadiya

 A dedicated Geospatial Data Analyst (Remote Sensing and GIS Analyst) with a strong interest in leveraging data analytics and geospatial intelligence to solve real-world challenges.
-With a Master's degree in Geospatial Data Science from DAIICT, IIRS–ISRO, and AAU, I have honed my expertise across multiple domains of Remote Sensing and GIS analytics.
+With a Master's degree in Geospatial Data Science from DAIICT and IIRS–ISRO, I have honed my expertise across multiple domains of Remote Sensing and GIS analytics.

 I possess a robust skill set that includes Python, Machine Learning, Deep Learning, Remote Sensing, GIS, Google Earth Engine, SQL, Advanced Excel, and Web GIS, along with hands-on experience in geospatial data processing, modeling, and visualization.